Zeyad-Sayed-70/Social-media-app/README.md

 # Social-media-app
-Memories is Social media app to share your memories to the world.
+Memorise is Social media app to share your memories to the world.

 ** Full Stack Project **